xparadoxical/gddocs/docs/resources/client/sfxlibrary.md

 # SFX Library format

+The SFX Library is stored in your save directory as `sfxlibrary.dat`.
+To learn how to retreive it from the servers, refer to [this page](/endpoints/songs/sfxlibrary.md).

 To decode sfxlibrary.dat, you need to [Base64](/topics/encryption/base64.md) URL-Safe decode it and [Zlib](/topics/encryption/zip.md) inflate it.

 The SFX library is split into 2 parts: